Board of County Commissioners

 Agendas are available prior to the meetings.
 Minutes are available following approval.

-REGULAR MEETING: The Board will hold its Regular Meetings on the first and third Thursday of each month at 4:30 PM and 8:30 AM, respectively, in the Santa Rosa County Administrative Complex Meeting Room or another time, date, or location previously announced and noticed.
+REGULAR MEETING: The Board will hold its Regular Meetings on the second and fourth Tuesday of each month at 4:30 PM and 8:30 AM, respectively, in the Santa Rosa County Administrative Complex Meeting Room or another time, date, or location previously announced and noticed.
 It is at these formal, recorded meetings that the business of the County is transacted with official action by the Board of County Commissioners.